Digging up radioactive sites: the ruins of Chernobyl

 Archaeology kicks written history in the butt because it works with the coarse reality: children’s toys, scribbled words on a bathroom wall, empty iron beds with springs rusting, overturned kitchen tables, torn curtains.
 This is the material of life.
 We call this the archaeology of the contemporary past.
 We study the objects and events of a past that lurks closely on the roads we have just travelled.
 We study them with the methods and tools of the archaeologist: collecting, cataloguing, classifying, seeking patterns, piecing together faint traces of behavior.
 Why do it when we have written records and the accounts of people who participated in the recent past?
 Because archaeology gets under the skin of reality.
 Because archaeology digs deeper than the printed page.
 Because we need to know about the disaster and abandonment of Chernobyl and the now empty lives of that places people.

-At SFSU our graduate students study the archaeology of the contemporary past; it is one of the ways that we are building a new vision for archaeology.
+At SF State our graduate students study the archaeology of the contemporary past; it is one of the ways that we are building a new vision for archaeology.
 A vision that tackles the tough issues of life today as well as in the past.
 If you want to be part of that project, then come join us.
 Applications for MA students considered in a rolling basis.
 Interested?
-Find out more here at our MA in Anthropology at SFSU website or email us AnthroMA@sfsu.edu.
+Find out more about the M.A. in Anthropology on our website or email us AnthroMA@sfsu.edu.

 For more info on the archaeology of the contemporary past check out these links and publications: